SanderRonde/wc-lib/README.md

 ### I18N

 The i18n support only requires you to pass the path to your i18n files and a default language.
-Handling language changes, switching all elements on the page to that language, re-rendering them and handling any conflicts that might occur are all done by the library.
+Handling language changes, switching all elements on the page to that language, re-rendering them and handling any conflicts that might occur is all done by the library.
 Using the templating system, using i18n is as simple as the following line.

 ```js
 html`